Schedule

 Single tooth implant cost without insurance

-If you are not using insurance, Aspen Dental offers several ways to help make single tooth implant treatment more affordable.
-We offer third-party financing options, and 99% of patients who apply are approved through available lenders.
-You can also join the Aspen Dental Savings Plan³ for $49 per year, which includes savings on eligible services like implant treatment.
+If you are not using insurance, Aspen Dental offers several ways to help make a single tooth implant more affordable.
+You can apply for 3rd-party financing in the office, and most patients are approved through available lenders.
+You can also join the Aspen Dental Savings Plan³ for $49 per year, which includes free exams and X-rays plus savings on eligible services.

 3The Aspen Dental Savings Plan is NOT insurance.
 Please see plan terms and conditions for details.

-Is the cost of a single tooth implant worth it?
+Why a single tooth implant is worth the investment

 Long-term durability

-With proper care, dental implant posts are made to last a lifetime⁴ and offer steady, long-lasting support.
-Many patients see implants as a strong long-term value.
+With proper care, dental implants are designed to offer steady, long-lasting support.
+Many patients see them as a strong value compared to bridges or dentures that may need more frequent replacement.

 Prevents bone loss

-Implants are the only tooth replacement option that helps stimulate the jawbone by acting as an artificial tooth root.
+Implants are the only tooth replacement option that helps stimulate the jawbone.
 This support can help reduce bone loss and maintain your facial structure over time.

 Protects surrounding teeth